OrghoN/magMomentAnaNotes/transformerDataExtractorInstructions.md

 ```

 To actually submit the job, the following code can be run.
-It is split into multiple lines for visibility but the entire block should be copied at once unlike the last block where each command is to be run one at a time.
+It is split into multiple lines for visibility but the entire block should be copied at once unlike the last few blocks where each command is to be run one at a time.

  ```bash
 submit_cafana.py -n 250 --print_jobsub \